 NOTE: This page is a QUICK SUMMARY OF SINUSITIS TREATMENT METHODS using kimchi, plus frozen and refrigerated probiotics. **For info. on brands and products containing L. sakei, as well as what others have reported regarding these products, go to The One Probiotic That Treats Sinusitis.
 The background story of the kimchi treatment is in the Sinusitis Treatment Story page.

 The successful and easy do-it-yourself sinusitis treatment came about after I read about the sinusitis research done by N. Abreu et al (from Sept.
 2012 in Sci.Transl.Med.).
-They discussed the probiotic (beneficial bacteria) Lactobacillus sakei as missing in chronic sinusitis sufferers and that L.sakei would work as a sinusitis treatment if put into the nostrils.
+They discussed that not only is the sinus microbial community out-of-whack (dysbiosis), but also the probiotic (beneficial bacteria) Lactobacillus sakei is missing in chronic sinusitis sufferers and that L.sakei would work as a sinusitis treatment if put into the nostrils.
 I looked for a natural source of L.sakei and found it in kimchi.
 Since dabbing the kimchi juice (or other L. sakei product) in our nostrils as needed, all 4 of us are free of chronic sinusitis and off all antibiotics for 4 1/2 years.
-We now only treat with a Lactobacillus sakei product as needed, for example, when we get sick with a virus and develop acute sinusitis.
+We now only treat with a Lactobacillus sakei product as needed, for example, after we get sick with a virus and develop acute sinusitis.
 Please note that all these treatments are self-experimentation.

 KIMCHI TREATMENT - When treating sinusitis with kimchi, we use live (fermented and not pasteurized) vegan (no seafood added) kimchi.
 Choosing vegan kimchi is a personal preference.
 Our experience has been that Lactobacillus sakei is found in kimchi from about 2 weeks after being made to about 2 1/2 months after being made.
 If the kimchi is too young, just keep it in the refrigerator unopened until day 14 and then try using it.
 L. sakei should be found in many brands of kimchi, but not all brands.
 Researchers say L.sakei is found in meat (and typically used in preserving meat), seafood, and some vegetables.